hmrc/cip-metric-publisher/README.md

 1ko-K-TeOxLKeSceATrC1nExdwXnniOJfKyS2zWO31dDCIxXkK_Fehg-s

 Select the version of the library you want to use, leaving the Identifier as the default "CIPMetricPublisher".
+Do not use HEAD.
 Click Add.

 Add this code snippet to your code.gs file.

 ```

 function onOpen() {
    CIPMetricPublisher.configurePublishMenu()
 }